Recognize and Report Information Security Incidents

-A security incident is any activity which results (or may result) in
+An information security incident is any activity which may involve:

-- Misuse, damage, denial of service, compromise of integrity, or loss of confidentiality of a network, computer, application, or data (electronic or paper-based).
+- Misuse of technology resources, compromise of integrity or loss of confidentiality of University data (electronic or paper-based).

-- Threats, misrepresentations of identity, or harassment of or by individuals using these resources.
+- Threats to availability of resources (i.e., cyber attack), misrepresentations of identity, or harassment of or by individuals using technology resources.

 - Loss or theft of a University-owned computer (or a personal computer/device storing University data).